rolandhemmer/fedora-workstation-guide/README.md

 sudo dracut --regenerate-all --force
 ```

 If the operation is a success, at next reboot, the LUKS container should be decrypted automatically.
+Be aware, this operation might be repeated after every kernel update.

 <div align="center">